What does it mean to be bold in B2B? Here's a definition to guide you.

 If you’re in Camp Virality, you conflate boldness with shock value.
 You pull stunts hoping to go viral.
 You glom onto trends that have nothing to do with you or your brand.
 You share random hot takes on LinkedIn to get people riled up, even though it has nothing to do with what you sell or who you serve.

 At first glance, this type of content feels bold — it grabs attention and gets people talking.
-But here’s the issue: After your five minutes of fame is over, people won’t remember you for the right reasons.
+But after your five minutes of fame is over, people won’t remember you for the right reasons.
+You'll be the brand that got a few laughs but never really left a mark.

-• Uses proof points to make claims and solutions feel credible
+- Uses proof points to give credibility to claims and solutions

 That said, it’s time for an honest look in the mirror.
-If we’re not being seen as the bold brand we aspire to be — and let’s be real, the metrics don’t lie — it’s time to level up.
+If you’re not being seen as the bold brand you aspire to be — and let’s be real, the metrics don’t lie — it’s time to level up.

-So how do we move up the Content Spectrum toward extreme boldness?
+So how do you move up the Content Spectrum toward extreme boldness?

 Taking a stab at defining bold

-I’d like to propose a simple definition of the word bold — so that when I talk about “creating bold content,” you know exactly what I mean.
+I’d like to propose a simple definition of the word bold within the context of B2B marketing — so when I talk about “creating bold content,” you know exactly what I mean.

 We can all agree that when we add bold formatting to a doc, our message stands out.
 We’re not rewriting our message in Wingdings or completely changing its essence — we’re taking the words that exist on the page and emphasizing them.

-This version of bold isn’t about copying others or clamoring desperately for attention.
-It's not about doing something stunt-like or random that puts your brand reputation at risk either.
+My version of bold isn’t about copying others or clamoring desperately for attention.
+It's also not about doing something stunt-like or random that puts your brand reputation at risk.

-Brand-first approach: Let’s say we’re an executive coaching app that helps business leaders grapple with increasing pressure.
-Instead of simply stating that value prop in a forgettable way, we do a video series inspired by “Hot Ones” where our guests answer questions while eating increasingly spicy chicken wings.
-The hot wings acts as a metaphor for increasing pressure, which means the video series reinforces our brand message — and helps us bring our narrative to life in a memorable way.
+If we’re an executive coaching app that helps business leaders grapple with increasing pressure, the hot wings act as a metaphor for increasing pressure; they reinforce our brand message and help us bring our narrative to life in a memorable way.

-Tactics-first approach: Let’s say we’re an email marketing tool for VSBs.
-To stand out on social media we create a spooky podcast studio with dim lighting and creepy props.
-People might be curious and stop to engage with your content — but once the initial curiosity wears off, they realize you’re just another martech brand talking about the same old marketing topics.
+Let’s say we’re an email marketing tool for VSBs.
+To stand out on social media we create a spooky looking podcast studio with dim lighting and creepy props.
+People might be curious and stop to engage with our content — but once the initial curiosity wears off, they realize we’re just another martech brand talking about the same old marketing topics.

 When we anchor bold to our brand, bold feels less risky and more strategic.
 Suddenly, we have an easier time planning exciting marketing campaigns and getting buy-in from senior leadership.